 - Fund B – awards grants of between £30,001 to £200,000 to organisations.

 - Music Education Hub Development Fund – awards grants to music education hub lead organisations.
-Currently open to applications.
+Currently closed to applications.

 - Access Fund - if you identify as Disabled and need further support to make an application to Youth Music, you can apply to our Access Fund.
 This provides funding to cover any additional access costs that might be required for you to make an application to one of Youth Music’s main grant funds.